Request Appointment

 Final Word

 So, which type of implant is the best for you?
-Talk to your periodontist about dental implants to learn more about each type and see which one is right for you.
+Talk to your periodontist in Kansas City about dental implants to learn more about each type and see which one is right for you.
 And remember, with proper care, all of these implants can last for many years!